49handyman/EquihashNompPool/README.md

 [Update 4-14-2021]

+Added POSIX module and testing usage with root.
+I was having problems with rejected blocks and found my system lagging, and not responding as fast as it should.
+After disabling all the unused services and background processes I resolved the issue.

+Testing the system with only Pirate chain full node wallet running to decrease RPC  response times

 New items added to dashboard, testing z_transactions, z_ only working for solo mining.
 Most work focused on stats, dashboard, and bug fixes

 This fork is for solo miners that want a full Dashboard to monitor their mining.
 I'm using the best parts of many forks to get what i personally want for a large screen/format Dashboard for our 65" display at Entrust's office.